vankesteren/pensynth/README.md

 ```
 ![testplot](img/testplot.png)

-Lastly, we can compute a kind of p-value using the placebo-permuted ATE as reference distribution
+Finally, we can compute a kind of p-value using the placebo-permuted ATE as reference distribution
 ```r
 # compute a placebo-p-value
 1 - ecdf(fit_test$ATE0)(fit_test$ATE1)